Axes Category

 EasyTune cannot complete because the controller generated an axis fault.

-If the axis fault is an End-Of-Travel limit fault or a Software Limit fault, make sure the axis is away from all the limits.
+If the axis fault is an End-Of-Travel Limit fault or a Software Limit fault, make sure the axis is away from all the limits.
 Then click the Start button to do EasyTune again.

 If the axis fault is a Maximum Velocity Command Fault, increase the values of the VelocityCommandThreshold and VelocityCommandThresholdBeforeHome parameters.
 Then click the Start button to do EasyTune again.